mcjmccartney/rmr-app-v2/TRAVEL_EXPENSE_SETUP.md

 ### Creating a Session with Travel Expense

 1. Click the "+" button to create a new session
-2. Fill in the required fields (Client, Session Type, Date, Time, Quote)
+2. Fill in the required fields (Client, Date, Time)
+3. **Select "In-Person" as the Session Type** (travel expense is only available for In-Person sessions)
-3. Scroll to the "Travel Expense (Optional)" dropdown
+4. The "Travel Expense (Optional)" dropdown will appear
-4. Select the appropriate zone:
+5. Select the appropriate zone:
    - **Zone 1 - £10**: For nearby locations
    - **Zone 2 - £15**: For medium distance locations
    - **Zone 3 - £20**: For far locations
    - **No travel expense**: Leave blank or select "No travel expense"
+6. **The quote will automatically update** to include the base session cost + travel expense cost
-5. Click "Create Session"
+7. Click "Create Session"

+**Example:**
+- In-Person session (member, follow-up): £75
+- Zone 2 travel expense: £15
+- **Total quote: £90** (automatically calculated)

+**Note:** If you change the session type from "In-Person" to any other type, the travel expense will be automatically cleared and the quote will be recalculated.

 ### Editing a Session's Travel Expense

 1. Click on any session to open the session details
 2. Click "Edit Session"
+3. **Ensure the Session Type is "In-Person"** (travel expense is only available for In-Person sessions)
-3. Scroll to the "Travel Expense (Optional)" dropdown
+4. The "Travel Expense (Optional)" dropdown will appear
-4. Change the zone or remove the travel expense
+5. Change the zone or remove the travel expense
+6. **The quote will automatically update** to reflect the new travel expense
-5. Click "Save Changes"
+7. Click "Save Changes"

+**Example:**
+- Original: In-Person session (£75) + Zone 1 (£10) = £85
+- Change to Zone 3: In-Person session (£75) + Zone 3 (£20) = £95
+- **Quote automatically updates to £95**

+**Note:** If you change the session type from "In-Person" to any other type, the travel expense will be automatically cleared and the quote will be recalculated without the travel cost.

 ## Travel Expense Zones